 6. Old-school, slow-cooked, open-flame barbecue-you’re-going-to-LOVE comes from BBQ Exchange in Gordonsville.
 The Hartman’s have spent more than 30 years perfecting their hickory-smoked pork and chicken.
 You’re in for an amazing treat when you look up this whitewashed gem in Orange County.

-9. Dixie Bones - Named one of the Top 100 Restaurants by Washingtonian Magazine.
-Woodbridge
+8. Dixie Bones – Named one of the Top 100 Restaurants by Washingtonian Magazine.
+Woodbridge and Fredericksburg.

-15. Pierce’s PITT Bar-B-Que - Pierce’s hickory-smoked, Tennessee-style Bar-B-Que made with “Doc” Pierce’s Original Bar-B-Que Sauce brings you the flavor and taste that’s a true American original.
-Located in Williamsburg
+13. Pierce’s PITT Bar-B-Que – Pierce’s hickory-smoked, Tennessee-style Bar-B-Que made with “Doc” Pierce’s Original Bar-B-Que Sauce brings you the flavor and taste that’s a true American original.
+Located in Williamsburg.

-18. Allmans BBQ in Fredericksburg – Serving BBQ since 1954.
+15. Allman’s BBQ in Fredericksburg – Serving BBQ since 1954 in Fredericksburg.
 Vicki says “I have never found any better than Mama’s pulled barbeque – as well as her slaw – yum! and the sauce – oh my!”

-19. Alamo BBQ – Alamo specializes in authentic Texas style BBQ, including an award winning beef brisket.
+16. Alamo BBQ – Alamo in Richmond specializes in authentic Texas style BBQ, including an award winning beef brisket.
 Southwest influenced.
 Try the jalapeno mac-n-cheese!

-20. Extra Billy’s Smokehouse – Great barbecue and an on site brewery!
+17. Extra Billy’s Smokehouse – Great barbecue spot in Richmond with an on site brewery!

 Go ahead and start your food tour this weekend.